 Termination of employment, regardless of the reason, requires the faculty member to complete the appropriate process and use the University Termination Form.
 Items which should be left in the faculty office include all textbooks and teaching material currently used in the curriculum and all materials and equipment belonging to UAM.
 Faculty should remove all personal items and all items to be discarded prior to turning in keys.
 For other policies and procedures related to termination, see the UAM Faculty Handbook.

 Textbooks and Lectures

-Textbooks and lecture materials that have been developed and/or revised for classes should be on file in the SON.
+Textbooks and lecture materials that have been provided by the university, developed and/or revised by the university or faculty for classes should be on file in the SON.

 Travel Authorization Request